Rapidisimo/ta-uwa/README.md

 5. ❌ Incorporate semi-translucent rectangle across image
 6. ✅ Determine size requirements / manually measure mockups.
 7. ✅ Typeface doesn't match what was provided - Original appears to be Helvetica (provided fallback in CSS)
+8. ❓ Currently facing an issue with firefox where the placement of the h1 is not consistent with other browsers.

 ### Preliminary Research
 - Overlapping elements with CSS Grid: https://youtu.be/EashgVqboWo?si=7M0m9A6-WmYyY00_